js0nwu/al-folio/_pages/about.md

 Before I joined CMU, I graduated from [Georgia Institute of Technology](https://gatech.edu/) in 2018 with a B.S. in Computer Science.
 There, I worked at the [GT Ubicomp Lab](http://ubicomp.cc.gatech.edu/) and the [Contextual Computing Group](https://research.cc.gatech.edu/ccg/).

-My research applies data-driven modeling and other computational methods to make user interfaces more accessible and usable.
+My research applies computational modeling to understand and improve how humans interact with computers.